Esophageal cancer: facts & figures

 - Tobacco use and alcohol abuse irritate the squamous cells of the esophagus and increase the risk for esophageal cancer.
-The use of any tobacco product, including cigarettes, cigars, pipes, and chewing tobacco, increases the risk for esophageal cancer, especially with heavy or prolonged use.
+The use of any tobacco product including cigarettes, cigars, pipes, and chewing tobacco increases the risk for esophageal cancer.

-- Diet: Consumption of foods preserved in lye (such as lutefisk) can increase a person's risk for esophageal cancer, especially if consumed in large quantities.
+- Diet including consumption of foods preserved in lye (such as lutefisk) can increase a person's risk for esophageal cancer, especially if consumed in large quantities.
 Eating few fruits and vegetables is associated with an increased risk of esophageal cancer.
-However, more research is needed to know whether there is a protective effect of fruits and vegetables or whether it is simply a marker for another risk factor.
+Research is needed to know whether there is a protective effect of fruits and vegetables or whether it is simply a marker for another risk factor.

 - Obesity is associated with esophageal cancer, probably because obese individuals are more likely to have GERD.

-- Long-term exposure to chemical fumes in certain work settings such as dry cleaning appears to increase the risk of esophageal cancer.
+- Long-term exposure to chemical fumes in certain work settings such as dry cleaning may increase the risk of esophageal cancer.

 How can esophageal cancer be prevented?